MechanicalRock/ros-github-actions-tutorial/tutorial.md

 ## About the Author

-Simon Bracegirdle is a software developer and architect from Perth, Western Australia.
+Simon Bracegirdle is a software developer and cloud architect from Perth, Western Australia.
 I work as a Senior Consultant at [Mechanical Rock](https://www.mechanicalrock.io/), where I help clients to build cloud native software and improve software practices.